Buttermilk Pancakes | ChopChop

 - To crack the eggs: hit the midpoint between the more-rounded (wide) end and the pointier end of the egg against a clean counter.

-- Hold the egg over the bowl with the cracked part facing up.
+- Hold the egg over the small bowl with the cracked part facing up.
 Pry the shell open gently and allow the egg inside to slide into the bowl.
 Be sure to wash your hands with soap and water after handling raw eggs!

 - Put the eggs, buttermilk, milk, and 2 tablespoons oil in the small bowl and stir to combine.
 Add the wet ingredients to the dry ingredients and mix until just combined.
 Do not keep mixing until it is smooth.
 If it seems too thick, add another 1/4 cup milk (thinner batter will make thinner pancakes; thicker batter will make thicker ones).